MoserMichael/jscriptparse/PYXTUT.md

 Or you can do all kinds of stuff, by putting togather all of this.

-Now I am wiwhing you lots of fun with the PYX programming language, may it be of use to you!
+Now I am wishing you lots of fun with the PYX programming language, may it be of use to you!